 Another significant innovation in OMB's proposed guidelines is the requirement that agencies conduct a formal probabilistic analysis for rules with "economic effects that exceed more than \$1 billion per year," and also for other rules where possible.
 (Draft 2003 Report, at 5523.)
 This requirement adds significantly to the analytical burdens of agencies charged with protecting health, safety, and the environment.
+Indeed, in many instances where scientific uncertainty is great, it simply will not be possible to conduct the kind of analysis OMB proposes to require.

-OMB's new analytical requirement also incorporates OMB's hostility to the precautionary principle which is embedded in many of our laws concerning health, safety, and the environment.
+OMB's new analytical requirement also incorporates OMB's hostility to the precautionary principle, which is embedded in many of our laws concerning health, safety, and the environment.
 OMB suggests, for example, that where uncertainty about regulatory consequences arises from a lack of data, an agency "might consider deferring the decision ... pending further study to obtain sufficient data."
 OMB also warns agencies that their analysis "should not reflect any unstated or unsupported preferences, even for such worthy objectives as protecting public health or the environment."
 (Draft 2003 Report, at 5523.)
 In these passages, OMB signals an intent to dismantle the precautionary approach that has been embraced by health, safety, and environmental agencies, based on their statutory mandates, for decades.